Polk County

 Cay grew up where there were more cows than people.
 However, she has lived in Polk County for over 40 years.
 After 32 years as an educator, she is happy now to volunteer her time for causes that she believes are important.
 She loves to look through old family photos, even if they are not hers and delights in hearing stories from the past.
 She believes that while the history books often tell the stories of the kings, queens and popes – the real story lies with the ordinary men and women who lived out each day in very common ways.
 She is passionate about saving those stories and memories for future generations.

-Ben Gravely, Vice President
+Betty Doyle, Vice President

 Julie Trout, Treasurer

-Betty Doyle, Director at Large
+Lou Kemp, Director at Large

 The Polk County Genealogical Society is a non-profit organization